kevintrimboli/qa-portfolio/README.md

 ## 📸 Evidence

-Each reported bug includes screenshots or visual proof.
+Each reported bug includes screenshots or video recordings demonstrating step-by-step reproduction.

+Folder:
-Folder: evidence/
+evidence/

+Evidence is linked directly from bug reports and Jira documentation.

 ---